Beaufort News

 A mold issue has shut down the examination building at the Beaufort County Coroner’s Office in Port Royal, forcing emergency repairs of more than $300,000.

-But last Wednesday, the county made an emergency hire of a contractor after a mold issue was discovered in the examination building, County Administrator Michael Moore said.
+Last Wednesday, the county made an emergency hire of a contractor after a mold issue was discovered in the examination building, County Administrator Michael Moore said.

 “The contractor is working expeditiously to complete remediation, construction and HVAC replacement to improve humidity control, which appears to be a contributing factor in this case,” Moore said.